drduh/gone/README.md

 # Design

-gone is an ephemeral content sharing server written in Go.
+gone is an ephemeral content hosting server written in Go.

-The primary goal is to enable sharing of a file or short text message to another device with access to the application.
+The primary goal is to enable sharing of files and text using command-line API or simple HTML user interface.

 ## Features

-- In-memory storage - no residual content artifacts after program exits
+- No disk storage (memory only) - content cleared on exit
+- No third-party dependencies - only Go required to build
+- No Javascript required to use HTML-based user interface
-- Share files with upload, download and list functionality
+- Share multiple files: upload, download and list feature
-- Files expire (removed) after a number of downloads or duration of time
+- Files expire after number of downloads or time duration
+- Share short text messages and shared text area for edit
-- JSON-based configuration, logging and server responses
+- JSON-based configurations, logging and server responses
-- Token (string-based) authentication
+- Token (string-based) authentication and request limiter
-- Request rate and size limits
-- Basic HTML user interface (index) without scripts
-- Share and clear short text messages
-- No third-party dependencies

 ## Security